Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Using Custom Boot Image Support

-Apart from the standard dracut based creation of the boot image, KIWI NG supports the use of custom boot images for the image types oem and pxe.
-The use of a custom boot image is activated by setting the following attribute in the image description:
+In addition to the standard dracut-based creation of the boot image, KIWI NG supports the use of custom boot images for the image types oem and pxe.
+The use of a custom boot image is enabled by setting the following attribute in the image description:

 <type ... initrd_system="kiwi"/>

-Along with this setting it is now mandatory to provide a reference to a boot image description in the boot attribute like in the following example:
+Along with this setting, you must provide a reference to a boot image description in the boot attribute as follows:

 <type ... boot="netboot/suse-tumbleweed"/>

-The custom boot image descriptions allows a user to completely customize what and how the initrd behaves by its own implementation.
-This concept is mostly used in PXE environments which are usually highly customized and requires a specific boot and deployment workflow.
+The custom boot image descriptions makes it possible to completely customize the behavior of the initrd.
+This concept is mostly used in PXE environments that are usually heavily customized and require a specific boot and deployment workflow.

 7.8.1 Boot Image Hook-Scripts

-The dracut initrd system uses systemd to implement a predefined workflow of services which are documented in the bootup man page at:
+The dracut initrd system uses systemd to implement a predefined workflow of services documented in the bootup man page:

 http://man7.org/linux/man-pages/man7/dracut.bootup.7.html

-To hook in a custom boot script into this workflow it’s required to provide a dracut module which is picked up by dracut at the time KIWI NG calls it.
-The module files can be either provided as a package or as part of the overlay directory in your image description
+To hook in a custom boot script to this workflow, it is necessary to provide a dracut module that dracut picks when KIWI NG calls it.
+The module files can be provided either as a package or as part of the overlay directory in the image description.

-The following example demonstrates how to include a custom hook script right before the system rootfs gets mounted.
+The following example shows how to include a custom hook script before the system rootfs is mounted.

 1. Create a subdirectory for the dracut module: